 Interdisciplinary by its very nature, the work of FTEP complements that of several other programs at CU Boulder.
 FTEP is unique, however, by offering institutes, workshops, and public presentations on teaching and learning that vary in audience by rank and expertise.
 For example, the Early Career Program targets faculty in years 1 through 6, the Symposia on Teaching and Learning is continually exposing faculty to cutting-edge advances in learning such as MOOCs, and the Individual Services to Faculty not only caters to their unique needs but also provides an opportunity for faculty to engage in dialogue confidentially and privately.
 (See FTEP Report: Section V.4 for our complete list of individual services.)
 FTEP programs recruit the best and most capable CU faculty to serve as peer mentors for their fellow instructors—a model so successful that it has been exported nationally.

-The Faculty Teaching Excellence Program engages traditional and evolving scholarship of teaching and learning in order to strategically support the University of Colorado Boulder faculty and post-doctoral professional development in creating and redesigning the most effective classroom practices to facilitate student learning.
+The Faculty Teaching Excellence Program engages traditional and evolving scholarship of teaching and learning in order to strategically support the University of Colorado Boulder faculty and post-doctoral academic development in creating and redesigning the most effective classroom practices to facilitate student learning.
 The development of disciplinary scholarship* is cultivated by FTEP through evidence-based teaching practices proven by research to be most effective at advancing student success.
 It is our mission to help faculty address “the unique context, logistics, and expectation of teaching” at CU Boulder, and to support faculty reflection on and inquiry into the bridging of teaching and research on pedagogy and learning.
 This includes faculty’s own research and scholarly inquiry into learning issues that arise in their courses, further contributing to the scholarship of teaching and learning.
 We support faculty and post-doctoral professionals in acquiring adaptive expertise, that is, a deep conceptual understanding of teaching and learning (rather than knowledge of facts and procedures only), the capability of improvising and using judgment in the classroom (rather than dependence on scripts or instructions), and flexible applications of knowledge and skills (rather than routinized applications).

 *We take scholarship to encompass the wide range of intellectual activities a scholar engages in addition to research.